South Boston Guide

 Drivers have easy access to I-93 (even if it is often blocked with traffic in this area).
 Street parking is usually available for permitted residents, although it can be challenging later in the evening.
 Residents say there are often spots available on Columbia Road, which can be a hike from the residential area.

-South Boston does not boast the most sophisticated food scene in Boston, but it’s a heck of a lot more sophisticated than it used to be.
+South Boston does not boast the most distinguished food scene in Boston, but it’s a heck of a lot more sophisticated than it used to be.
 Broadway is lined with eateries and drinkeries that keep the locals sated, and there are a few outliers along Dorchester Avenue.
 That said, even Southie stalwarts are probably going elsewhere for their special occasions.

 Restaurants and bars in South Boston tend to fall into two categories: old-school hangouts that subscribe to minimalism in their décor and menu (case in point, Rondo’s Sub Shop with its incredible cheesesteaks, or the neighborhood’s many Irish pubs) and trendy gastropubs doing fancified pub food (Lincoln Tavern and Coppersmith being among the favorites).

 A few surprises defy this categorization.
 Local foodies rave about the upscale deli and wine shop, American Provisions, and its sister wine bar, Gray’s Hall.
 Representing Southie’s Polish population, Café Polonia is a cozy spot serving the world’s best comfort food (that is, pierogis and potato pancakes).
 And come summer, you can’t beat the lobster rolls and “snap dogs” from Sullivan’s at Castle Island.
 Bonus: sea views and toes in the sand!